emilianoyoung/ai/_posts/_archive/2019-11-28-a-researcher-in-india-is-using-ai-to-solve-monkey-business-with-microsofts-ai-for-earth-grant.md

 ---
 category: news
 title: "A researcher in India is using AI to solve monkey business with Microsoft’s AI for Earth grant"
 excerpt: "Ankita has helped put together a project to make population-control methods more focused and effective, weaving together AI tools, machine learning, and Microsoft Azure to record and recognize individual monkeys.
-That data is then combined with projects to ..."
+That data is then combined with projects to administer contraception or carry out sterilization procedures.
+Step one involves ..."
 publishedDateTime: 2019-11-28T05:33:00Z
 sourceUrl: https://www.onmsft.com/feature/india-microsoft-ai-for-earth-monkey
 type: article